mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it affects the whole. life is a succession of such moments and to live each, is to succeed.*
+> *restlessness and discontent are the first necessities of progress.*

 </div>
 <!-- quote-end -->